paulilab/paulilab.github.io/_posts/2016-07-06-sarah-submits-the-best-thesis.md

 ---
 layout: post
-title: Sarah wins a prize for her Master thesis
+title: Sarah submits the best thesis
 published: false
 ---
 Sarah is awarded the XXX prize for having submitted the best Master thesis in